weumn00b/Reversing/ReversingLinuxModules.md

 ![Pasted image 20241216214338](https://github.com/user-attachments/assets/3496c219-b4d8-4fe8-864c-43a4ea581c96)

-Looking at "keys_read", I would assume that they are installing some type of keylogger.
+While observing "keys_read", I assumed that they are installing some type of keylogger.
 We will save that for later.
 <br><br>
 ### **Who is the author?**
 ---